shashwat-9/OCP-JAVA/src/Chapter1_Basics/Basics.md

 1. Java is an object-oriented programing Language.
 2. It Works in Procedural Paradigm as well.
-3. Evolved to support Function Programming Paradigm(lambda, Functional Interface).
+3. Evolved to support Functional Programming Paradigm(lambda, Functional Interface).

 ## JVM